 Learn how to be authentic.

-One of the greatest powers of ballroom dance is helping one get in touch with their true nature and becoming more authentic.
+One of the greatest powers of ballroom dance is helping one get in touch with their true nature and become more authentic.
 While in the real world most of us typically hide behind certain personality types, once you are on that stage, your inner being has no choice but to express the real you.
 Let’s be honest… you can’t really fake dancing.
 You either do it or you don’t!
 The interesting part about dance is that the more you can do it from your heart and express yourself in a child-like and honest way, the more your dancing will improve overall and be a pure joy to others who are watching.
 Consequently, this will help you get in touch with the real you or the person you are meant to be.